eelcovv/elixos/README.md

 To transfer the repository to you live vm, do on you live-usb (in the terminal)

-8. `mkdir /tmp/eelco-nixos.git` and `` to create an empty directory
+8. `mkdir /tmp/elixos.git` and `` to create an empty directory
-9. `git init --bare /tmp/eelco-nixos.git` to create an empty bare repository we use a a remote server
+9. `git init --bare /tmp/elixos.git` to create an empty bare repository we use a a remote server

 Then on your host machine, add this folder with

-10.  `git remote add localhost ssh://nixos@localhost:2222/tmp/eelco-nixos` to add the localhost
+10.  `git remote add localhost ssh://nixos@localhost:2222/tmp/elixos` to add the localhost
 11. `ssh-copy-id  -p 2222 nixos@localhost`  to store your password so you dont have to type it each time
 12. `git push localhost main` to push your repository

 Now, back on your live installer terminal, do

-13. `git clone -b main /tmp/eelco-nixos.git`   to clone your repo to your home folder
+13. `git clone -b main /tmp/elixos.git`   to clone your repo to your home folder
-14. `cd eelco-nixos.git` to go to you cloned repository
+14. `cd elixos.git` to go to you cloned repository

 At this point you should have a clone of your repository on the live usb.